8 Ways to Manage Teams Through Change

 When managing teams through change, you must follow up to ensure that execution of the plans is happening.

-I think one of the most important jobs the manager can do with their team is to coach and mentor the team members to improve their skills and knowledge.
-This is an investment for medium to long term team performance of the team.
+This is an investment for medium to long-term team performance of the team.
 The better the team, the easier the job of the manager.
 The better the team can perform, the better this reflects on the manager and the better for the team and company overall.

 When coaching, you are trying to get the individual to think and solve problems.
-They can know more than you, yet there is lots you can help them with.
-With mentoring, you are passing on your knowledge and experience to the other person.
+They can know more than you, yet there is lots with which you can help them.

 The work you have done to set goals and expectations at team and individual level and the planning of the activities with the team to deliver the goals gives you the platform to hold your direct reports and the individual team members to account.